biboyd/SALSA/docs/source/annotated_example.rst

   # field data to save
   ion_list = ['H I', 'C IV']
   other_fields = ['density', 'temperature', 'metallicity']
+  units_dict = dict(density='g/cm**3', temperature='K')

-  # the maximum distance a lightray will be created (minimum default to 0)
+  # the maximum distance a LightRay will be created (minimum default to 0)
   max_impact = ds.quan(15, 'kpc')

-With the parameters set up we can now generate the ``lightrays``.
-We will set the seed used to create the random light rays so we can reproduce these results:
+With the parameters set up we can now generate the ``LightRays``.
+We will set the NumPy seed used to create the random light rays so we can reproduce these results:

 .. code-block:: python

   # set a seed so the function produces the same random rays
+  # SALSA uses numpy.random internally
   import numpy as np
   np.random.seed(18)